insdaguirre/ML_4_MLB/README.md

 ## 🎯 System Overview

 This is a **production-ready MLB betting system** that combines reinforcement learning (RL) with Monte-Carlo simulation and Kelly Criterion bankroll management.
-The system is specifically optimized for **CPU-only operation** on Intel i9 processors, making it accessible without expensive GPU hardware.
+The system is specifically optimized for **CPU-only operation**, making it accessible without expensive GPU hardware.

 ### 🏆 Key Features